Take your readers on a heroine's journey

 You're an academic, teacher, researcher, journalist, filmmaker and/or speaker.

-although you may not have published a full-length non-fiction book yet.
+You are a writer, though you may not have published a full-length non-fiction book yet

-you see these as rich fields of exploration that complement one another, rather than standing in opposition.
+You see these as rich fields of exploration that complement rather than contradict one another

-your message is not divisive or polemic.
-It may be disruptive, but it's driven by compassion.
+Your message is not divisive or polemic.
+It may be disruptive, but it's driven by compassion and unity consciousness.

-and prepared to give this your all, even when things feel hard (as they inevitably will).
+You're prepared to give this book project your all, even when things feel hard - as they inevitably will.

-and comes in the doing; discipline births inspiration, and beauty can arrive when you least expect it.
+It comes in the doing.
+Discipline births inspiration, and beauty can arrive when you least expect it.

-you have time to devote to this, and can afford high touch coaching without financial stress.
+You have adequate time to devote to this, and can afford high touch coaching without financial stress.

 You know this book is yours to write, because...

-• You've worked on your materials for years, gathering research, case studies, insights and depth of understanding.
-You've tested and course-corrected your ideas.
+• You've gathered your materials for years (in the case of non-fiction), amassing research, case studies, insights and depth of understanding.
+You've tested and course-corrected your ideas on large numbers of people.
+(Ten people is not enough!)

 Professionally speaking, your goals are...

-• To write a high calibre book fired by passion, purpose and commitment.
+• To write a high calibre book - fired by passion, purpose and commitment - that becomes a vital part of your professional ecosystem and shares your core teachings.

 • To be a thought leader on this subject.
-You know books don't necessarily make money, but you will integrate your book into your professional ecosystem and see it enhance your expertise, opening up new income streams for you such as public speaking, training, retreats, coaching or consulting.
+You know books don't necessarily make money, but this will enhance your expertise, opening up new income streams for you such as public speaking, trainings, retreats, coaching or consulting.

 • To take a long-term public stand for your book, whether it becomes an international bestseller with a big publisher behind it, or fills a small but targeted niche and is picked up by an independent press.